geeknik/my-awesome-stars/topics.md

 - [saw-your-packet/CloudShovel](https://github.com/saw-your-packet/CloudShovel) - A tool for scanning public or private AMIs for sensitive files and secrets.
 The tool follows the research made on AWS CloudQuarry where we scanned 20k+ public AMIs.
 - [RickdeJager/cupshax](https://github.com/RickdeJager/cupshax) -
 - [thiagoralves/OpenPLC_v3](https://github.com/thiagoralves/OpenPLC_v3) - OpenPLC Runtime version 3
-- [Quehry/HelloBench](https://github.com/Quehry/HelloBench) - HelloBench: evaluating long text generation capabilities of LLMs
+- [Quehry/HelloBench](https://github.com/Quehry/HelloBench) - HelloBench: Evaluating Long Text Generation Capabilities of Large Language Models
 - [cozis/blogtech](https://github.com/cozis/blogtech) - Custom web server for my blog
 - [MaelikR/Photon-Fusion-Third-Person-Networked-Game-Base](https://github.com/MaelikR/Photon-Fusion-Third-Person-Networked-Game-Base) - This project is a third-person multiplayer game using Unity with Photon Fusion for networking.
 The game features a third-person controller setup with player movement, camera management using Cinemachi
 - [akirk/friends](https://github.com/akirk/friends) - A social network between WordPresses.
 Privacy focused, by itself a self-hosted RSS++ reader with notifications.
+Combine with other plugins to make it a full Mastodon instance.
 - [yaotutu/rss-transformer](https://github.com/yaotutu/rss-transformer) - A self-hosted service to fetch, process, and redistribute RSS feeds with features like translation, summarization, and full-text retrieval.
 - [AppJail-makejails/miniflux](https://github.com/AppJail-makejails/miniflux) - Self-hosted software to read RSS/Atom/JSON feeds.
 - [DataDog/undocumented-aws-api-hunter](https://github.com/DataDog/undocumented-aws-api-hunter) - A tool to uncover undocumented APIs from the AWS Console.